Mosho1/store/readme.md

 # Introduction

-*Name* is a state management library, focused on better developer experience.
+*Name* is a state management library, focused on providing a better developer experience.

 The generic store is standalone, but the redux extension uses redux, reselect, and seamless-immutable to provide a modern app state management solution.